 Canon, Nikon, Fuji, and Sony lenses are engineered to work with their camera bodies and you can count on them to work every time.
 Companies like Tamron and Sigma make good lenses but they must reverse engineer them to fit the camera manufacturer mount systems and, while they are less expensive, they don’t have much of a resale market.
 Consequently, on a total-cost-of-ownership basis, the cost of their lenses is often about the same or more than the “brand” company equipment.

-Canon fanboys argue that they have some of the best lenses available and that Canon sensors deliver better color and clearer pictures in low light situations.
+Canon fanboys argue that they have some of the best lenses available and that Canon sensors deliver better color and have the highest resolution available.
 Nikon folks say their sensors have better dynamic range (ability to pick up detail in shadows) and that 4K video is better in their system.
 In fact, Nikon is using Sony sensors so you get a broad range of lenses with a great sensor by using the Nikon system.
 People in the Fujifilm camp say their sensors are very good at rendering skin tones, their lenses are superb, and, most importantly, Fujifilm provides software updates for their cameras and lenses continuously so you don't have to buy the next model to get new features.
 Most of the sensor related differentiators can be addressed with post-processing software, so they aren’t very persuasive.
 The telling differences are in the way these companies approach their markets.

 35mm film and the functionality of SLR cameras enabled Canon and Nikon to take over the market from German camera companies in the 1960s and 1970s.
 In 1987 Canon created a new electronic mounting system for its lenses and included an autofocus motor and computer in the lens.
 Nikon decided to maintain compatibility with its old lens models so it stuck with a mechanical autofocus system.
 At that time, autofocus was not popular with professionals because mechanical systems were relatively slow.
 Nikon's theory was that pros know where the ball is going to be and pre-focus, so manual is all they need.
 Autofocus was considered a "consumer" thing.
 However, Canon's new electronic autofocus system was FAST and pros loved it for sports.
 They adopted Canon gear in droves.
 That's why you see all those big white Canon telephoto lenses at sporting venues.

 Personally, I have a big investment in Canon gear that I won't give up for a while.
 I also have a Fujifilm X100S that is tiny by comparison and has become my main "family outing" camera.
 It is a cool rangefinder-esque camera for street photography with a stunningly clear fixed lens.
 One of my Canon cameras weighs about 3 pounds without a lens.
 Fujifilm cameras can do the same things for about a third less weight and bulk.
 Fujifilm is innovating, and delivering those innovations to current owners continuously, while Canon and Nikon are dragging along a huge customer base that they don’t want to offend.
 Canon was willing to make that sort of game-changing investment in 1987 but can’t seem to do it now.
 I’m keeping my eye on Fujifilm.
 I could probably sell my Canon gear and replace it with new Fujifilm equivalent stuff and come out even financially and make pictures that are as good or better.
 I can't quite get the low-light capability and speed from Fujifilm that I want for some of my event work, but it may not be long.